5 Characteristics of Graphic Novels You Must Know!

 Long shot=a long shot establishes a relationship between represented figures or characters and surrounding environment

-Below is a long shot from the graphic novel, “New Kid” by Jerry Craft.
+Below is a long shot from the graphic novel, “New Kid” (Full lesson on Teachers Pay Teachers) by Jerry Craft.
 What is being represented is students on campus having various conversations.
 This perspective allows the reader (you) a glimpse into the characters and their perspective relationships.
 The subject in this particular scene are students speaking about the various vacations they took over the holiday break.

 The 3rd of the 5 characteristics of graphic novels is angles: